-Through follow-up and coordination and cooperation with area service providers, Family Service staff serve as advocates for L.B.J.& C. Head Start families.
-If a family has difficulty securing food, clothing, shelter, or any other available service, the family can call their local Family Service Assistant for assistance in acquiring their needs.
+Through follow-up and coordination and cooperation with area service providers, Family Engagement staff serve as advocates for L.B.J.& C. Head Start families.
+If a family has difficulty securing food, clothing, shelter, or any other available service, the family can call their local Family Engagement Staff for assistance in acquiring their needs.

 The Head Start program provides a comprehensive health service program that includes a broad range of medical, dental, mental health, and nutrition services for the children.
 The Health Plan provides the child's family with the necessary skill and insight to link the family to an on-going health care system to ensure that the child continues to receive comprehensive health care even after leaving Head Start.

 Children who develop low expectations of themselves because of problems in early childhood may never achieve a level of self-esteem needed for educational success.
 The Mental Health Unit of Head Start focuses on the intellectual, emotional, and social development of the child and the family's ability to cope with everyday stressors.
 Often, "mental health" brings to mind mental illness.
 However, to be mentally healthy means to get the most out of life and has nothing to do with mental illness.
 Mental health or mental wellness is the capacity to cope with all of life circumstances; the highs, the lows, the joys, and the sorrows.
 We all experience good days and bad days!
 The difference is how we get through each day and our ability to continue building life management skills.
 Therefore, Mental Health in Head Start focuses on love, work, and play.

 L.B.J.& C. has contracted with Assessment, Counseling and Training Services (ACTS) to provide mental health services for the Head Start program.
 The ACTS team of mental health professionals provides support to children, parents, and staff members and is available to them for consultation, assessments, and training.